Okssana/telegram-api/README.md

 `tg_api_data.ipynb` contains the basics of API.

+### Step-4: Build Network.
+Analyze TG stats.

+After we are done with downloading TG channels in `tg_api_forw.ipynb`, we can move forward to building a data frame needed for Gephi.

+Open `tg_api_forw_network.ipynb`

 ### Step-5: Working with data

-In order to work with data obtained by the method "Export chat history" using an app, open the Jupiter notebook `chat_Rosich.ipynb` which contains:
+In order to work with data obtained by the method* **"Export chat history"** *using an app, open the Jupiter notebook `chat_Rosich.ipynb` which contains:

 * Cleaning,
 * Time analysis,